kliff9/moviesRP/README.md

 ## Purpose:

-A Movie application where users are able to search through a database of movies to find their wanted selection
+This Movie application allows users to browse through a database of movies of their choosing and learn about all the details related to that movie.
+This application has features a a variety of Search functionality to easily find the movie of choice.

 ## Technologies Used:
 ◼ HTML - The standard markup language for creating Web pages.